What is a Young Coconut?

 How to Eat

 - Coconut water can be enjoyed as a healthy beverage or added to recipes.
 Once you’ve enjoyed your fill of fresh coconut water, scoop out the soft flesh that clings to the inside of the shell.
 Dice it into fruit salads, blend into shakes and smoothies, etc.

 - Not to be confused with coconut milk, coconut water is the clear, sweet, crisp and refreshing liquid.
-It is a great low-calorie, natural substitute to soft drinks, sugary juices, or sports drink if you enjoy the flavor and are looking to add potassium to your diet.
+It is a great natural substitute to soft drinks, sugary juices, or sports drink if you enjoy the flavor.